-I recently realized that I have referred to copyright infringement in quite a few posts, but I neglected to? define that term.?
+I recently realized that I have referred to copyright infringement in quite a few posts.
+However, I neglected to define that term.
 It is time to correct that oversight.

-Generally, copyright infringement occurs when a copyrighted work is reproduced, distributed, performed, publicly displayed, or made into a derivative work without the permission of the copyright owner – i.e., in violation of the copyright owner’s exclusive rights.
+Generally, copyright infringement occurs when a copyrighted work is reproduced, distributed, performed, publicly displayed, or made into a derivative work without the permission of the copyright owner.
+I.e., copyright infringement is a violation of the copyright owner’s exclusive rights.

 In How to Defeat a Cybersquatter, I wrote about ICANN?s Uniform Domain Name Dispute Resolution Policy.
 The UDRP provides a quick, inexpensive way to recover a domain name from a cybersquatter (someone who has obtained a domain name that is the same as, or confusingly similar to, a trademark or service mark that you own).
 However, if you want to recover money, you will have to go to court.